How Your Genes Affect Your Child's Appearance

-Currently, you can predict the physical appearance your child will have based on their genetics with a significant margin of accuracy.
-Advances in this field give you the possibility to imagine a little bit.
-However, there is still much to be learned.
+Currently, we can predict the physical appearance your child will have based on their genetics, with only a small margin of error.
+Advances in this field have given us the ability to guess pretty accurately, but we still have a lot to learn.

 This is possible thanks to the fact that there are two kinds of genes:

 These are genes that are in your DNA.
 As their name indicates, they overpower the rest.
 As a result, they are the ones that appear more often in your children based on their genes.